What is a group of rabbits called?

 What Is A Group Of Bunnies Called?

-They are, of course, a diurnal species, most active at dawn and dusk – a rabbit’s night vision isn’t all that good.
+In the wild, rabbits will live together as part of a colony.
+They are a diurnal species, most active at dawn and dusk – a rabbit’s night vision isn’t all that good.

 There will usually be a dominant female who claims the best nesting spots and have the most successful breeding.
 There are also dominant males who are always marking out their territories.

-What Is A Group Of Baby Bunnies Called?
+Group Of Baby Bunnies

 There are also multiple names for a group of baby bunnies.